keskival/universal-embodiment/README.md

 Did you know you don't have to use just plain autoregressive objective for token sequences?

+To implement destructuring in a token sequence models, we need to define special roles for specific tokens, define what parts of the token sequences can condition a specific output token (type-specific masking), and define separate models for each output token type with appropriate regularizations and information bottlenecks to maintain token roles.

 ## Main Challenges

 ### 1. Data from a living world